-There is a singular frustration that unites practice managers across the United Kingdom, from solo private practices to multi-location clinics.
+There is a singular frustration that unites practice managers across the United States, from solo private practices to multi-location clinics.
 It is the sound of silence in a treatment room that should be occupied.

 No-shows represent a significant leak in the revenue bucket of any healthcare business.
 While the average no-show rate typically hovers between 12% and 20%, the financial impact on a specific practice can be devastating.
 When a patient misses an appointment without notice, the clinic loses not only the revenue for that visit but also the operational costs associated with keeping the lights on and staff on standby.
 Finding the best solution to stop this loss is critical, which is why you need to know exactly how to choose the right appointment reminder software for your clinic.